 Leasehold improvements and plant and equipment under lease are depreciated over the unexpired period of the lease or the estimated useful life of the assets, whichever is shorter.
-Management has decided to depreciate leasehold improvements to end of December 2020 on the basis that the current contract which expires 31 December 2019 is likely to be renewed.
+Assets are depreciated to 31 December 2019 when the lease for current office site will expire.